 Loan participation steps

 - All solar projects must be permitted and approved by the opens in a new windowCity of Columbia Building and Site Development division of the Community Development Department.

 - Rebate and loan applications must be approved by Columbia Water & Light before the solar project is installed.

 - Columbia Water & Light will inspect the installed equipment and make sure it meets all the program’s guidelines before the loan/rebate is finalized.

 - Paid receipts for the system and a copy of the final electrical code permit must be submitted at your final loan/rebate inspection.
 The receipt must list the model numbers for the installed equipment.

 - All systems must be OG certified by the SRCC.

 Solar Energy Loans do not subordinate to other loans you have on your property.
 If you refinance your current home loan or sell your house, you will be required to pay off the Solar Energy Loan.
 Requesting subordination of your Solar Energy Loan generally takes at least two months.
 If you are refinancing your mortgage for a lower interest rate or shorter loan term, in order to maintain ownership of the home or borrow more money for an improvement project, you could be eligible for subordination.
-Please contact us by email at email@example.com or by calling 573-874-7325 if you have any questions about subordination.
+Please contact us by email at email@example.com new email or by calling 573-874-7325 if you have any questions about subordination.